-7.2 Increase support and capacity for homeowners and HOAs to install stormwater improvement projects with free professional consultations and cost-share grants
+7.2 Continue support and capacity for homeowners and HOAs to install stormwater improvement projects with free professional consultations and cost-share grants

 Chapter 7.
 Community Partnerships for Stormwater Improvement